woocommerce/qit-documentation/docs/custom-tests/security-architecture.md

 ## Best practices for test security

-- **Avoid Hardcoding Secrets:** Use environment variables or QIT configuration files to manage sensitive data.
+- **Avoid hardcoding secrets:** Use environment variables or QIT configuration files to manage sensitive data.
 Never commit secrets directly into test code.
-- **Isolate External Dependencies:** If your plugin relies on external APIs, consider using QIT’s built-in tunnel feature or local mocks to prevent external exposure during tests.
+- **Isolate external dependencies:** If your plugin relies on external APIs, consider using QIT’s built-in tunnel feature or local mocks to prevent external exposure during tests.
-- **Review Third-Party Code:** If you install additional dependencies or run scripts within the environment, ensure they come from trusted sources.
+- **Review third-party code:** If you install additional dependencies or run scripts within the environment, ensure they come from trusted sources.

 ## Next steps